oiax/tgweb/README.md

 However, if the following two conditions are not met, the entire element is deleted:

 * The property values to be inserted for all `<tg:prop>` elements within it are defined.
+* The custom property values to be inserted for all `<tg:data>` elements within it are defined.
 * The contents to be inserted for all `<tg:slot>` elements within it are defined.

 #### Example